2024 Summer Olympics opening ceremony: Solidarité

 The tenth sequence, Solidarité (solidarity), showcased a hooded knight-resembling horsewoman portrayed by Morgane Suquart representing both the patron saint of France, Joan of Arc, and the goddess of the river Seine, Sequana (and thus Christianity and the Gallo-Roman religion), as well as serving as the secondary main character of the opening ceremony.
 The horsewoman wore the Olympic flag as a cape along with silver and black armour, and rode a metallic mechanical horse galloping at 25 km/h midstream on the Seine.
 As she galloped, she spread dove wings above the Seine, an ancient symbol of peace between nations during the Olympic truce.
 Once the mechanical horse completed its course on the Seine, the horsewoman, now portrayed by Floriane Issert, showed up riding a live, white horse on land, crossing the pont d'Iena.
 This segment referenced Pierre de Coubertin and the history of the Olympics, with numerous archival images and footage showing iconic highlights of the past Games.
 Volunteers carrying the flags of the participating countries gathered on the Pont d'Iéna.
-The horsewoman climbed off the white horse and carried another, folded Olympic flag on foot to a mast at the Trocadéro, surrounded by athletes.
+The horsewoman climbed off the white horse and carried another, folded Olympic flag on foot to a mast at the Trocadéro, surrounded by athletes, in front of a Paul Jouve's 1937 sculpture titled “Bull’s head and leaping deer", sculpted at the Trocadéro.
 The Olympic Hymn was performed by the Radio France Choir featuring the Maîtrise de Radio France and the Orchestre National de France in Greek as members of the French Armed Forces raised the flag, which was accidentally raised upside down.

 The 1.80-meter metal horse was designed and built by Atelier Blam, a Nantes design studio founded by Aurélien Meyer.
 The rider's costume, designed by Jeanne Friot and Robert Mercier, was upcycled leather armor.

 Solennité

 During the eleventh sequence, Solennité (solemnity), the Olympic Laurels were awarded, with Italian diplomat Filippo Grandi receiving them in his capacity as the United Nations High Commissioner for Refugees.
-Tony Estanguet, head of the organizing committee, and IOC President Thomas Bach welcomed participants and spectators in French and English.
+Tony Estanguet, head of the organizing committee, and IOC president Thomas Bach welcomed participants and spectators in French and English.
 President Emmanuel Macron then declared the Games open, stating:

-"Je proclame ouverts les Jeux de Paris célébrant la XXXIIIe Olympiade des temps modernes." – "I proclaim open the Games of Paris, celebrating the XXXIII Olympiad of the modern times."
+"Je proclame ouverts les Jeux de Paris célébrant la XXXIIIe Olympiade des temps modernes." – "I declare open the Games of Paris, celebrating the XXXIII modern Olympiad."